Cham0i/SecPlus/README.md

 ## 1.6 Security Concerns with various types of vulnerabilities

 Cloud vs on-premise.
-Cloud doesn't have phyiscal vulnerabilities (for purposes of the test).
+Cloud doesn't have phyiscal vulnerabilities (for purposes of the Sec+ test).

-Zero Day: Vulnerability that was previously unknown.
+Zero Day: Vulnerability that was previously unknown upon release.
 Comes from the fact that the vulnerability was present on day zero.

 **Weak Configurations**